kjahan/clustering/README.md

 ## General description

-This project is a Python implementation of k-means clustering algorithm.
+This project is a Python implementation of k-means clustering algorithm for vectorized input

 ## Requirements